American Theatre Critics Association

 The American Theatre Critics Association (ATCA) is the only nationwide professional association of theatre critics in the United States.
 The ATCA membership consists of theatre critics who write reviews and critiques of live theatre for print, broadcast, and digital media.
 The organization is best known for its annual Steinberg/ATCA New play Award recognizing work developed and premiered in regional theaters.
 It also makes the recommendation for the Regional Theatre Tony Award.
 ATCA is an affiliate organization of the International Association of Theatre Critics.
-The current chair of ATCA's Executive Committee is David John Chávez, a San Francisco-based theatre critic.
-The vice chair is Cameron Kelsall, a freelance theatre critic in Philadelphia.
+The current chair of ATCA's executive committee is David John Chávez, a San Francisco-based theatre critic.
+The vice chair is Amanda Finn, a Chicago-based freelance theatre critic.

 History

 ATCA was founded on August 3, 1974, at the Eugene O'Neill Theater Center in Waterford, Connecticut.
 The organization was created to provide a professional home for theatre critics outside of the New York City metropolitan area, who were not eligible for membership in the New York Drama Critics' Circle.
 Then-Critics' Circle president Henry Hewes organized the meeting, which 26 critics attended.
 As of July 2016 ATCA had over 225 members.